OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

 <sup>**[1]**</sup> Using OFSS is required for the F-Tile Development Kit.

-Refer to the [Walkthrough: Running Individual Unit Level Simulation](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#321-walkthrough-running-individual-unit-level-simulation) section for an example of the simulation files generation flow.
+Refer to the [Run Individual Unit Level Simulation](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#321-walkthrough-running-individual-unit-level-simulation) section for an example of the simulation files generation flow.

-When running regression tests, you may use the `-g` command line argument to generate simulation files; refer to the [Walkthrough: Running Regression Unit Level Simulation](https://ofs.github.io/ofs-2023.2/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs/#331-walkthrough-running-regression-unit-level-simulation) section for step-by-step instructions.
+When running regression tests, you may use the `-g` command line argument to generate simulation files; refer to the [Run Regression Unit Level Simulation](https://ofs.github.io/ofs-2023.3/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001/#331-walkthrough-running-regression-unit-level-simulation) section for step-by-step instructions.

 ### **3.2 Individual Unit Tests**